Peter Troubetzkoy

 Prince Pyotr Petrovich Troubetzkoy (1822 – 1892) was a Russian diplomat, administrator, and general.

 Biography

-Troubetzkoy was born in Tulcin in 1822.
+Trubetzkoy was in 1822, the son of Pyotr Ivanovich Trubetskoy and Emilia Petrovna Trubetskoy.

 His first wife was his cousin, Princess Varvara Yourievna Trubetskoy.

 In 1844 he was appointed governor of Smolensk, and Orel.

 In 1865 he went to Florence, Italy on a diplomatic mission which included the supervision of the Russian church there.
 In Florence he met Ada Winans, an American lyric singer, and with her moved to Ghiffa on Lake Maggiore.